Back to Basics: What is FinTech?

 Most consumers associate FinTech with digital assets and cryptocurrencies; as for Gen Y and Z, the change in banking was gradual and didn’t include the “shock factor,” unlike the Web3 revolution.
 On the other hand, people above 45+ had to bear a rough ride over the years due to the change from branch banking to wearables and digital assets.

 FinTech is much more than Bitcoin, NFTs, or other digital assets.
-Only the consumers who remember traveling domestically to instruct a rent payment or tuition (as not all towns or cities had all bank branches) or rushing to branches before public holidays can emphasize the significance of the banking milestones.
+Only the consumers who remember traveling domestically to instruct a rent payment or tuition (as not all towns or cities had bank branches) or rushing to branches before public holidays can emphasize the significance of the banking milestones.

 Thanks to the wide range of products and services FinTech startups and digital banks offer nowadays and the various channels, we can bank 24/7 without commuting, approving thick batches of paper, and paying hefty fees.